 certainly during the late 1800s.

-We have 2 in amber for $45 each
+We had 2 in amber **SOLD**

 We never sell "sun-purpled" glass (Here's why).